-Kirk Maltby returns for his fifth season as a pro scout with the Detroit Red Wings.
-The 41-year-old Cambridge, Ontario, native is responsible for evaluating players at both the National Hockey League and American Hockey League levels currently playing on clubs based in the central United States and Canada.
+Kirk Maltby returns for his sixth season as a pro scout with the Detroit Red Wings.
+The Cambridge, Ontario, native is responsible for evaluating players at both the National Hockey League and American Hockey League levels currently playing on clubs based in the central United States and Canada.
 Maltby’s input is used by Detroit’s management team when considering potential trades and free agent acquisitions.
 He also assists Detroit’s coaching staff with advanced scouting reports on upcoming opponents.

-Maltby spent the rest of his career in the Motor City, playing 908 games in a Red Wings sweater, tied for eighth-most in franchise history (Sergei Fedorov).
-He finished his career with 128 goals, 132 assists, 260 points and 867 penalty minutes.
-Maltby also appeared in 169 postseason games for the Red Wings, fifth-most in team history.
-He won four Stanley Cups while donning the winged wheel (1997, ‘98, 2002 and ‘08) and became a fan favorite thanks to his agitating style.
+Maltby spent the rest of his career in the Motor City, playing 908 games in a Red Wings sweater, tied for eighth-most in franchise history with Sergei Fedorov.
+Maltby finished his career with 128 goals, 132 assists, 260 points and 867 penalty minutes.
+He also appeared in 169 postseason games for the Red Wings, fifth-most in team history.
+He won four Stanley Cups with Detroit (1997, 1998, 2002 and 2008) and became a fan favorite thanks to his agitating style.
 He was a member of the infamous ‘Grind Line’ in Detroit along with teammates Kris Draper and Darren McCarty.
-Maltby became the 239th player in NHL history to play in 1,000 career games on February 27, 2009, when the Red Wings played host to the Los Angeles Kings at Joe Louis Arena.
+Maltby became the 239th player in NHL history to play in 1,000 career games on Feb.
+27, 2009, when the Red Wings played the Los Angeles Kings at Joe Louis Arena.

 Kirk and his wife, Wendy, reside in Grosse Pointe, Michigan with their three children, Ella, Landon and Leighton.